GeospatialPython/pyshp/README.md

-This means that as long as you are able to iterate through a source file without having to load everything into memory, such as a large CSV table or a large shapefile, you can process and write any number of items, and even merging many different source files into a single large shapefile.
-If you need to edit or undo any of your writing you would have to read the file back in, one record at a time, make your changes, and write it back out.
+This means that as long as you are able to iterate through a source file without having to load everything into memory, such as a large CSV table or a large shapefile, you can process and write any number of items, and even merge many different source files into a single large shapefile.
+If you need to edit or undo any of your writing you would have to read the file back in one record at a time, make your changes, and write it back out.

 ## Unicode and Shapefile Encodings